Stuart Butler, Senior Fellow, The Brookings Institution

 David is the author of two New York Times best-sellers: “In Fed We Trust: Ben Bernanke’s War on the Great Panic” (2009) and “Red Ink: Inside the High Stakes Politics of the Federal Budget” (2012.)
 He has shared two Pulitzer Prizes, one in 1984 for a Boston Globe series on the persistence of racism in Boston and the other in 2003 for Wall Street Journal stories on corporate scandals.
 David is a 1975 graduate of Haverford College.
 He was a Knight-Bagehot Fellow in Business and Economics Journalism at Columbia University in 1980-81.

-Susan Willie is the Director of the Building a Better Budget Process at the Convergence Center for Policy Resolution.
-Prior to joining Convergence, she was a principal analyst at the Congressional Budget Office (CBO) for more than 13 years.
+Susan Willie is Chief at the Mandates Unit of the CBO.
+Over the last two years, she was the Director of the Building a Better Budget Process at the Convergence Center for Policy Resolution.
+Prior to joining Convergence, she was a principal analyst at the CBO for more than 13 years.
 Her work at CBO included analyzing the budgetary effects of legislation affecting many of the federal financial regulatory agencies and the revenue effects of legislation that would change the collection of customs duties.
 In her earliest years at CBO, she analyzed legislation to determine its effects on state, local, and tribal governments.
 From 2002 through 2006, Susan served as the director of the Government Performance Project, an initiative of the Pew Charitable Trusts, that evaluated the quality of management performance in state governments.
 Susan holds degrees from Penn State and the Maxwell School at Syracuse University.